Starmer ‘pragmatic’ about nationalisation amid confusion over Labour’s policy

 “I absolutely understand the frustrations of everybody trying to use the rail service”.

+“Pragmatically, that is the situation, and it’s going to be the situation for some time to come.”

-Ms Haigh subsequently added to the confusion by restating her view of her party’s position, tweeting: “@UKLabour is committed to public ownership of rail and putting the public back in control of our bus network to drive down prices, improve services and meet net zero”.
+Ms Haigh later restated her view of her party’s position, tweeting: “@UKLabour is committed to public ownership of rail and putting the public back in control of our bus network to drive down prices, improve services and meet net zero”.

 This was retweeted by Labour’s deputy leader Angela Rayner, indicating her support of the policy.